Key differences between 2D and 3D animation: techniques, styles and factors to choose the best option

 Artistic and narrative objectives

-The decision is based on how the story is to be told and what kind of visual experience is to be created for the viewer.
+The decision is based on how you want to tell the story and what type of visual experience you want to provoke in the viewer.

 Available resources and technical complexity

-2D animation usually requires fewer technical resources and can be produced with a smaller budget and basic equipment.
+2D animation typically requires fewer technical resources and can be produced with a smaller budget and basic equipment.

-In contrast, 3D animation demands specialized software, powerful hardware, and longer production time for modeling and animation.
+In contrast, 3D animation demands specialized software, powerful hardware, and longer production time for modeling and animating.